Configuring Dynamic Price Tolerance Thresholds Permalink to this section

 base_abs = df["unit_price"] * self.defaults["base_tolerance_pct"]

-# 2. Supplier tier adjustment
+# Supplier tier adjustment (unknown tier -> no adjustment)

 tier_map = df["tier"].map(self.tier_adj).fillna(0.0)